Managing dietary problems

-- Avoid alcohol and limit caffeine and spicy foods as these can worsen diarrhoea.
+- Avoid alcohol and limit caffeine and spicy foods as these can make diarrhoea worse.

-- Some people develop a temporary intolerance to the sugar in milk (lactose) when they have diarrhoea.
-If this occurs, try soy milk or lactose-reduced milk.
+- Try soy milk or lactose-reduced milk if you develop a temporary intolerance to the sugar in milk (lactose).
+This can sometimes occur when you have diarrhoea.
 Cheese and yoghurt in small amounts are usually okay.